 Students have the option of enrolling in courses offered through the American Language Program (ALP) at Columbia University.
 However, course credits earned through ALP do not count toward the minimum engineering academic coursework requirements.
 Enrollment in ALP courses is solely the financial responsibility of the student.
 As a rule, ISSO will not permit students to drop courses or fall below full-time registration for language

 The nonrefundable application fee for all graduate degree and nondegree programs is $85.

 Applicants are admitted twice yearly, for the fall and spring semesters.

 - Fall admission application deadlines: December 15 for Ph.D., Eng.Sc.D., and M.S. leading to Ph.D. programs and February 15 for most M.S. only and nondegree applicants.
 Please visit the Office of Graduate Student Affairs website for specific M.S. only program deadlines.

 - Spring admission application deadline: October 1 for all departments and degree levels.

 Applicants who wish to be considered for scholarships, fellowships, and assistantships should file complete applications for fall admission.

-Individuals who meet the eligibility requirements, who are U.S. citizens or U.S. permanent residents, and who wish to take courses for enrichment, may secure faculty approval to take up to two graduate-level courses for one term only as a one-term special student.
+Individuals who meet the eligibility requirements, who are U.S. citizens, U.S. permanent residents, or hold an appropriate visa, and who wish to take courses for enrichment, may secure faculty approval to take up to two graduate-level courses for one term only as a one-term nondegree student.
 This option is also appropriate for individuals who missed application deadlines.
-Applications for special student status are available at the Office of Graduate Student Affairs and must be submitted during the first week of the fall or spring semester.
+Applications for the one-term nondegree student status are available at the Office of Graduate Student Affairs and must be submitted during the first week of the fall or spring semester.

 Master degree students are not eligible for transfer credits.